Tour group boarding a Papillon helicopter for a Grand Canyon day trip from Las Vegas

 Las Vegas might not have a famous urban art museum, but an art installation on the outskirts of the city has become a favorite Instagram photo op.

-The bright kaleidoscope of colors offset by the surrounding desert landscape (the art project is located on Bureau of Land Management property just off Interstate 15 near Jean, Nevada) is visually stunning.
+The bright kaleidoscope of colors offset by the surrounding desert landscape (located on Bureau of Land Management property just off Interstate 15 near Jean, Nevada) is visually stunning and free to visit.

 Zion National Park